deepak/learn-java/QUESTIONS.md

     Intellij can tell and navigate to the overridden method even when @Override annotation is not there
     and it does not change the output of the program

+25. for inheritance any way of inheriting tests as well with junit, other than copy-and-paste ? eg. we have an Person class and a Programmer class which inherits from Person Person has 4 tests (including one for forString and constructor) so Programmer has 2 common test (maybe) seems like a stupid Q. would create a custom matcher in rspec (ruby) any other options ? try out abstract junit test class